Post 9-11 GI Bill® Transfer of Entitlement (DoD)

 As of August 2009, the option exists for career service members to transfer some or all of their Post 9-11 GI Bill® benefits to their dependents.
 Before a dependent can apply for these benefits, the service member must apply with the Department of Defense for a Transfer of Entitlement.
 You can complete the application online with the DOD.

 After you have submitted your request to transfer benefits you will need to track the status of your request by returning to the Transfer of Entitlement web site.
 After the status of your request is changed to ‘approved’ the TEB site will automatically transfer the data to the VA.
 At this point, the family member submits a VA Form 22-1990e to the VA to obtain a certificate of eligibility.
-This can be done online or you can mail in the paper copy to the VA Regional Office.
+This can be done online or you can call the GI Bill® Hotline.

 Toll-Free (888) 442-4551